goodfree/android-app-http/README.md

-A fork project.
+An improved Android Asynchronous HTTP Library easy to use!
 ====================

-This project, used as android-app-framwork's http library, which is based on Asynchronous HTTP Library for Android.
+This project, used as android-app-framwork's http library, which based on Asynchronous HTTP Library for Android.

 1.android-app-framwork
 https://github.com/allthelucky/android-app-framwork